adjust/android_sdk/README.md

 ```

 If you are **not targeting the Google Play Store**, you can remove the `com.google.android.gms` rules.

-![][proguard]

-**Important**: If you are using an `-overloadaggressively` flag in your Proguard file, then in order for the adjust SDK to work properly you should consider one of two possible scenarios:

-* Remove `-overloadaggressively` if it is not necessary
-* Add a `-useuniqueclassmembernames` flag to your Proguard file

 ### <a id="sdk-broadcast-receiver"></a>Adjust broadcast receiver